On this page

 Working capital in business is made up of these core components:

-- stock management.
+- Stock management.

-- collection of cash from customers (debtor collection).
+- Collection of cash from customers – debtor collection.

-The working capital cycle
+Diagram: the working capital cycle

-For some businesses, there could be a substantial length of time to make and sell the product.
-For these, a large amount of cash – also referred to as working capital - will be required to survive.
+For some businesses, there could be a substantial length of time to make and sell the product, and a large amount of cash – also referred to as working capital - will be required to survive.

-How to measure your cash conversion cycle
+Measuring your cash conversion cycle

-The cash conversion cycle.
-This measures the overall number of days to convert your trade from the cash outflow at the beginning of the working capital cycle to cash received at the end of the cycle.
+The cash conversion cycle measures the overall number of days to convert your trade from the cash outflow at the beginning of the working capital cycle – to cash received at the end of the cycle.

-Your sales cycle determines how long the stock sits in store, for example, you may hold on to stock for 60 days.
+- your 'sales cycle' determines how long the stock sits in store – for example, you may hold on to stock for 60 days

-Suppliers' terms reduce the cash conversion cycle.
-The longer you have to pay the supplier the shorter your cash conversion cycle will be.
+- suppliers' terms reduce the cash conversion cycle – the longer you have to pay the supplier, the shorter your cash conversion cycle will be.